Ernestug/Car-Sales/README.md

 - Promoted Headers: Some columns having their headers in the first row were also promoted to ensure easy understanding of column names.
 - Renaming Columns: Some columns were also renamed and capitalized for easy understanding in the course of the project.
 - Replacing values: Values in the date column having values of 2014 and 2015 were replaced with 2022 and 2023 respectively.
 - Appending Queries: A new query (CSV file) was generated from SQL and appended to the Car Prices Table.
-This query was imported to fill in for months that had zero sales.
+This query was imported to fill in for months that had no sales.
 - Importing New Query: A new query or data source (a CSV file) was imported.
 This query contained two columns.
 The query was renamed as "US States" and was sourced from the [US Bureau of Labor Statistics](https://www.bls.gov/respondents/mwr/electronic-data-interchange/appendix-d-usps-state-abbreviations-and-fips-codes.htm)

 **The Car Prices Table** having the original data, after several transformations in the Power Query Editor was left with the following columns: